“Unbroken” Louis Zamperini should be the hero of every Christian as he was for Angelina Jolie

-Just when Lou was close to breaking point, he mustered all the strength he had left, raised the lumber higher over his head and looked the Bird in the eye.
+Just when Lou was close to breaking point, he mustered all the strength he had left, raised the lumber higher over his head, and looked the Bird in the eye.

 The Bird: Forgiving the unforgivable

-His greatest liberation came when he was able to personally forgive some of his tormentors.
-This happened in 1950 when he visited a Tokyo prison where they were serving sentence for war crimes.
+His greatest liberation came when he was able to forgive some of his tormentors personally.
+This happened in 1950 when he visited a Tokyo prison where they were serving sentences for war crimes.